carora2209/Extreme-Value-Statistics-/README.md

 - Perform a full univariate extreme value analysis for the variable and locations you were assigned:
     - Both block-maxima and peaks-over-threshold can be considered.
     - Is there a maximum domain of attraction ?
 Is the variable heavy-tailed ?
-    - Estimate the EVI, deduce extreme probabilities and extreme quantiles
+    - Estimate the tail index / shape parameter, deduce extreme probabilities and extreme quantiles
 - Try to interpret your results.
 - Intiatives going beyond the `NO2.Rmd` example, such as multivariate modelling and / or spatial analysis will be expected.
+Refer to lessons of Day 2, Day 3 and Day 4 to find relevant tools.

 If you do not know what to conclude from your results, you can try to see what classical distributions would give: simulate artificial data sets from a GEV/GPD (choose the parameters wisely), and see what the resulting statistics would look like...